Nonreciprocal heat transport in the Kitaev chiral spin liquid: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to T. Morimoto for invaluable discussion.
+The authors are grateful to T. Morimoto and Y. Kasahara for invaluable discussion.
 M. O. T. is supported by a Japan Society for the Promotion of Science (JSPS) Fellowship for Young Scientists and by Program for Leading Graduate Schools: “Interactive Materials Science Cadet Program.”
 M. G. Y. is supported by a Japan Science and Technology Agency (JST) PRESTO (Grant No. JPMJPR225B) and by the Center of Innovation for Sustainable Quantum AI (JST Grant No. JPMJPF2221).
-This work is supported by JST CREST Grant No. JPMJCR19T5 and JSPS KAKENHI No. JP22H01221, No. JP22J20066, No. JP22K14005 and No. JP23K20828.
+This work is supported by JST CREST Grant No. JPMJCR19T5 and JSPS KAKENHI No. 23K20828, No. JP22H01221, No. JP22J20066 and No. JP22K14005.